johnlindquist/react-examples/src/README.md

-# JSX is Optional, but Recommended
+# Basic Component

-Instead of jsx, you can use the `React.createElement` api to create elements.
+Creating a function that returns JSX allows use to use that function _as JSX_!